 There are 41 lots for you to park your tiny house on wheels with full hookups.
 They’ve already filled up their first phase development, but are working hard on a second phase.
 Lots are available for a monthly lease of $300-$400, and they offer tons of green-friendly and off-grid options.

-Their bylaws allows greenhouses, chicken coops, solar panels, and off-grid toilet options, like composting toilets.
-If you’re looking for a way to go off grid and reduce your carbon footprint while still enjoying a community of friendly people, Luxtiny may be the place for you.
+Their bylaws allow greenhouses, chicken coops, solar panels, and off-grid toilet options, like composting toilets.
+If you’re looking for a way to go off-grid and reduce your carbon footprint while still enjoying a community of friendly people, Luxtiny may be the place for you.